New years resolutions: For expats and the wanderlust traveller

 My ‘LIST” is continually expanding and shrinking as I add new ideas to it and tick things off.
 Because my list is so large, I divide it into sections based on my needs:

-Health, money, family, travel & Places to see, language goals etc.
+Health, money, family, travel and places to see, language goals, etc.

 - If travelling to a new city or country was on your bucket list, why not make a bucket list of things you want to do in that city?